Remortgaging For Home Improvements

 One possibility to be aware of is that the valuation may identify a serious problem, for example, electrics that don’t comply with current regulations.
 In this case, the lender may impose retention, which means they will deduct the amount needed for repairs from the initial advance.
 Once you can prove that you’ve fixed the problem, the lender will advance the rest.

-Sometimes, the renovation of a property can take a number of months or even years.
-If you come to the end of a mortgage deal during this time, it is possible to remortgage during a renovation and again, your options will depend on whether or not the property is habitable.
+Sometimes, a property’s renovation can take several months or even years.
+If you are at the end of a mortgage deal during this time, you can remortgage during a renovation.
+Again, your options will depend on whether or not the property is habitable.

-If your improvements are successful in increasing the value of your property, you may choose to remortgage after the renovation as, if the loan is a smaller proportion of the property value, there could be a wider choice of remortgage deals to choose from, and better rates too.
+If your improvements are successful in increasing the value of your property, you may choose to remortgage after the renovation.
+If the loan is a smaller proportion of the property value, there could be a wider choice of remortgage deals to choose from, and better rates too.

 Loft conversions

 A loft conversion is one of the most popular ways to add extra space to a home.
 A basic conversion can start at £15,000, but the average dormer loft conversion with a double bedroom and en-suite costs between £35,000 and £45,000.
-How much you spend is, of course, your decision, but it’s wise to think carefully about what will add value within a reasonable budget.
+How much you spend is your decision, but it’s wise to think carefully about what will add value within a reasonable budget.

 Many people choose to remortgage before starting a loft extension as this can provide the funds they need to complete the work, often at a lower interest rate than other types of borrowing.